The Desktop Application#

 Remote Only Mode

-The first install of the Desktop App that lets you work right away on remote locations but doesn’t support working locally.
+The initial install of the Desktop App that supports remote work right away but doesn’t support local working.

 Full Local Install